 £20 per month bundles

-Vodafone’s £20 Big Value Bundle bundle comes with 500 minutes, unlimited texts and 4GB of 4G internet.
+Vodafone’s £20 Big Value Bundle bundle comes with 1000 minutes, unlimited texts and 6GB of 4G internet.

 For more information, please see our full comparison of the UK’s best value Pay As You Go bundles.

-If you’re willing to sign a new contract, it may also be worth having a look at the best value Pay Monthly SIM cards.
-With a Pay Monthly SIM card, you can sometimes get better value for money and there’s no need to manually top-up your phone.
-Some of the 30-day rolling contracts also give you lots of flexibility and allow you to pay automatically by Direct Debit each month.
+If you’re willing to undergo a credit check and to sign a Pay Monthly contract, it may also be worth having a look at some of the best value Pay Monthly SIM cards.
+With a Pay Monthly SIM card, you can sometimes get better value for money and there’s also no need to manually top-up your phone.

 Pay As You Go Reward Points

 Vodafone has a Pay As You Go loyalty scheme known as Vodafone Rewards.
 With Rewards, you’ll earn points every time you top-up your phone (a £10 top-up gives you 100 Reward points).
 You also get 50 bonus Reward points whenever you buy a Big Value Bundle.
 Customers buying a £10 Big Value Bundle every month can therefore expect to earn 1,800 Reward points per year.

 Each Reward Point is worth approximately 1p.
 You can use them for a number of rewards including the following:

 |Now TV Sky Sports Day Pass (worth £6.99)||700 Reward Points|